ckeditor/ckeditor5/docs/installation/index.md

 		},

 		'quiz-question-onlineBuilder': {
-			content: 'Do you need a ready-to-use, custom-tailored solution?',
+			content: 'Do you need a ready-to-use, custom solution?',
 			hint: 'CKEditor 5 Online Builder allows users to create a downloadable working copy with custom set of features.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-onlineBuilder' ),
+				getDecisionButtonDefinition( false, 'quiz-question-fromSource' ),
+			]
+		},

+		'quiz-question-fromSource': {
+			content: 'Do you want to configure your own custom-tailored installation?',
+			hint: 'Building CKEditor 5 from source allows you to fully control the building process and every aspect of the final editor.',
+			buttons: [
+				getDecisionButtonDefinition( true, 'quiz-resolution-fromSource' ),
 				getDecisionButtonDefinition( false, 'quiz-question-usingFrameworks' ),
 			]
 		},